Heard about the infamous Wadi Shab hike in Oman and wondering what it’s about?

 Nearby places to visit:

-Alternatively, if you are looking for some traditional but luxurious accommodation in the Muscat Governorate, CLICK HERE to read my article about staying in luxury beach huts in Oman!
+Alternatively, if you are looking for some traditional but luxurious accommodation in the Muscat Governorate, read my article about staying in a luxury beach hut in Oman!

 This post contains affiliate links, meaning if you click on any of the links to the products mentioned, I gain a small commission at no extra cost to you!